-Southeast Asia Winter School
+Southeast Asia Field School

 The Indonesian component of the course will be taught at Universitas Gadjah Mada in Yogyakarta, which has one of Indonesia's finest law faculties.
 Students will learn the fundamentals of the Indonesian legal system.
 This component will be geared towards not only those who want to practice commercial law in Indonesia, but also those who are interested in other areas, including law reform, human rights, Islamic law, constitutional law, environmental law and criminal law.